detth/simple-reverse-shell/README.md

   py shell_server.py
 ```

-And run client(victim)
+And run client(victim)__
-\nWhen client is running, you will be auto connected to server.
+When client is running, you will be auto connected to server.

 #### Linux:
 ```bash